GoogleCloudPlatform/professional-services/README.md

 * [GSuite Exporter](tools/gsuite-exporter/) - A Python package that automates syncing Admin SDK APIs activity reports to a GCP destination.
 The module takes entries from the chosen Admin SDK API, converts them into the appropriate format for the destination, and exports them to a destination (e.g: Stackdriver Logging).
 * [Hive to BigQuery](tools/hive-bigquery/) - A Python framework to migrate Hive table to BigQuery using Cloud SQL to keep track of the migration progress.
 * [IAM Recommender at Scale](tools/iam-recommender-at-scale) - A python package that automates applying iam recommendations.
+* [IPAM Autopilot](tools/ipam-autopilot) - A simple tool for managing IP address ranges for GCP subnets.
 * [LabelMaker](tools/labelmaker) - A tool that reads key:value pairs from a json file and labels the running instance and all attached drives accordingly.
 * [Machine Learning Auto Exploratory Data Analysis and Feature Recommendation](tools/ml-auto-eda) - A tool to perform comprehensive auto EDA, based on which feature recommendations are made, and a summary report will be generated.
 * [Maven Archetype Dataflow](tools/maven-archetype-dataflow) - A maven archetype which bootstraps a Dataflow project with common plugins pre-configured to help maintain high code quality.